Kingsdale Foundation School: Building refurbishment project

 The modernist building was designed by the London County Council Architect's Department, under the leadership of Leslie Martin.
-In 'austerity Britain', Martin's team had to scrimp on materials creating unique 'honeycombed' plaster walls and minimal scree between floors.
+In 'austerity Britain', Martin's team had to scrimp on materials creating 'honeycombed' plaster walls and minimal screed between floors.
 Still the design observed the best principles of modernism, with concrete stairs positioned at each corner of the oblong building, boxed in glass and steel frames.
 The shoe-box shape described a 'quadrangle' that served as an inner playground as well as letting natural light into the corridors.
-William Turnbull's sculpture 'Stargazer', popularly known as 'the Fish' stood in the quad.
+William Turnbull's sculpture 'Sungazer', popularly known as 'the Fish' stood in the quad.

-In the early 2000s (decade), the architects De Rijke Marsh and Morgan and builders Galliford Try refurbished the building, adding a translucent, and sun-sensitive 'skin' over the quadrangle, adding additional corridors, and constructing a wooden framed, egg-shaped 'pod' that projected into the quad, containing a music hall.
+In the early 2000s (decade), the architects De Rijke Marsh and Morgan (drMM) and builders Galliford Try refurbished the building, adding a translucent and sun-sensitive 'skin' over the quadrangle, adding additional corridors, and constructing a wooden-framed, egg-shaped 'pod' that projected into the quad, containing a music hall.
 The re-build was controversial after the administrator Hilary Cottam was awarded the Designer of the Year award 2005.

-The building refurbishment and the stakeholders, including architects drMM, have achieved world recognition for the project.
-Recognition has included: